elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ## Chapter 5: Close at Hand

 You have entered the fifth dungeon.
-YYou stand at the bottom of the staircase where you entered, facing east.
+You stand at the bottom of the staircase where you entered, facing east.
 You consult the map:

 ```
 #[DUhcx-mfkvvy9AItW-CLKL+c%z*GxA2qzwCZeN3VB=###]#[=[Am4=[X/=########[8=xZkm98M=#